akka/akka/akka-docs/rst/java/lambda-actors.rst

 .. includecode:: code/docs/actorlambda/MyActor.java
    :include: imports,my-actor

-In case you want to provide many :meth:`match` cases but want to avoid creating a long call trail, you can split the creation of the builder into multiple statements as in the example:

-.. includecode:: code/docs/actorlambda/GraduallyBuiltActor.java
-   :include: imports,actor

 Please note that the Akka Actor ``receive`` message loop is exhaustive, which is different compared to Erlang and the late Scala Actors.
 This means that you